 As it turns out, budgetary adjustment is crucial from the point of view of whether the reform improves the sustainability of the system or not.
-Assessing the improvement in sustainability in case of the full deficit financing of the reform, i.e. simply comparing the implicit liabilities in the multi-pillar system and in the hypothetical single-pillar system (third column of Table 4) we find that the implicit debt in the single-pillar system is somewhat lower, therefore, sustainability has worsened as opposed to improving.
+Assessing the improvement in sustainability in case of the full deficit financing of the reform, i.e. simply comparing the net implicit liabilities in the multi-pillar system and in the hypothetical single-pillar system (third column of Table 4) we find that net implicit liabilities in the single-pillar system are somewhat lower, therefore, sustainability has worsened as opposed to improving.

-In theory a deficit-financed reform only transforms long-term deficits into short-term ones (or, in other words, makes implicit liabilities explicit)8, and thus provides an opportunity for governments to (at least partially) address the long-term sustainability problem today through budgetary adjustment.
+In theory a deficit-financed reform only10 transforms long-term deficits into short-term ones (or, in other words, makes implicit liabilities explicit)11, and thus provides an opportunity for governments to (at least partially) address the long-term sustainability problem today through budgetary adjustment.
 In line with this, our results suggest that the introduction of the second pillar does not improve the sustainability of the system if transition costs are financed entirely through deficits.
 In fact the sustainability problem is exacerbated as future deficits are traded for present ones, and savings in the far future cannot cover the shortfall in revenues in the near future in present value.

-If, however, the government adjusts the budget to compensate for the revenue shortfall in the transitory period as assumed in the tax-financing case, sustainability is improved by 25 percentage points of GDP relative to the single-pillar case, which makes the introduction of the funded pillar worthwhile.
+We do not mean to suggest that the introduction of the second pillar has no benefits for the sustainability of the pension system and public finances in general.
+If the government adjusts the budget to compensate for the revenue shortfall in the transitory period as assumed in the tax-financing case, sustainability is improved by 22 percentage points of GDP relative to the single-pillar case, which makes the introduction of the funded pillar worthwhile.